 In conjunction with the acquisition of The Giving Block, Inc. on February 28, 2022, the Company entered into a contingent consideration agreement that requires the Company to pay up to \$246.0 million if certain revenue thresholds of the acquired business are achieved for the twelve months ending February 28, 2023.
-The fair value of the contingent consideration was estimated using a Monte-Carlo simulation model, which included significant unobservable Level 3 inputs, such as projected financial performance over the earn-out period along with estimates for revenue volatility of 20.9% and 16.7% as of June 30, 2022 and February 28, 2022, respectively.
+The fair value of the contingent consideration was estimated using a Monte-Carlo simulation model, which included significant unobservable Level 3 inputs, such as projected financial performance over the earn-out period along with estimates for revenue volatility of 20.9% and 16.7% as of June 30, 2022 and February 28, 2022, respectively, and the discount rate of 8.5% and 7.1% as of June 30, 2022 and February 28, 2022, respectively.
 Changes in the volatility and discount rate were due to broader market conditions.
-See Note 2 for more information on the terms of the earnout agreement.
-The estimated fair value of the contingent consideration related to purchase consideration as of June 30, 2022 is recognized in "Accrued expenses and other current liabilities" on the Company's unaudited Condensed Consolidated Balance Sheets.
+See Note 3 for more information on the terms of the earnout agreement.
+The estimated fair value of the contingent consideration related to purchase consideration of \$57.5 million as of June 30, 2022 is recognized in "Accrued expenses and other current liabilities" on the Company's unaudited Condensed Consolidated Balance Sheets